caracalla/buffdog/README.md

 1. Open the project in Visual Studio (I used 2019)

 ## Targets
 * `buffdog` - Whatever I'm working on.
-Currently, a real time rasterizer.
+Currently, a real time rasterizer-cum-game engine.

 ### Legacy Targets (non-Windows only)
 * `spinner` - A simple spinning line, used to test that everything works.